 Each year the society hosts a variety of events.
 Past events have included forums on graduate school and internship opportunities, receptions welcoming newly declared majors and encouraging faculty-student interaction, and panels featuring discussion of political issues and developments.
 Every spring, Pi Sigma Alpha holds an induction ceremony to honor new members and present them with their certificate of membership.

-Newly elected officers for the 2023-2024 academic year are Skylar Bailey, Geraldine Guzman, and Hazik Azam.
+Newly elected officers for the 2023-2024 academic year are Skylar Dailey, Geraldine Guzman, and Hazik Azam.

 The faculty advisor for Pi Sigma Alpha is Andrius Galisanka.